-Schedule E: Rehabilitation Condition number Condition E1 The environmental authority holder must rehabilitate areas disturbed by mining activities to a stable landform similar to that of surrounding undisturbed areas.
-E2 The environmental authority holder must ensure disturbed areas in, or within the buffer of, any environmentally sensitive areas are rehabilitated in such a way that promotes revegetation of native plant species consistent with those found naturally in, or within the buffer of, the environmentally sensitive areas.
-E3 For all other areas, the environmental authority holder must spread seeds or plant species that will promote revegetation of a similar species and density of cover to that of the surrounding undisturbed areas or vegetation that is appropriate for providing erosion control and stabilisation of the disturbed areas.
-E4 Rehabilitation of riverine areas disturbed by mining activities, must be completed as soon as practical after completion of mining activity and prior to the onset of the wet season.
-E5 Rehabilitation of areas disturbed by mining activities in, or within 500 metres of any Category B Environmentally Sensitive Area must be completed as soon as practical but no longer than three (3) months after completion of the mining activity.
-E6 Rehabilitation processes on all areas disturbed by mining activities must be completed as soon as practical but no longer than six (6) months after completion of the mining activity.
-E7 The environmental authority holder must backfill all excavations, drill holes or sampling sites as soon as practical following the completion of exploration activities.
-E8 Condition E7 does not apply to any excavations, drill holes or sampling sites that are to remain after the completion of exploration activities, by agreement with the land owner.
-E9 For any infrastructure to remain after all mining activities have ceased, the environmental authority holder must obtain the written agreement of the landowner stating they will take over responsibility for that infrastructure.
+Schedule E: Rehabilitation Condition number Condition E1 The environmental authority holder must rehabilitate areas disturbed by mining activities to a stable landform similar to that of surrounding undisturbed areas, unless otherwise stated in the conditions of this environmental authority E2 The environmental authority holder must ensure disturbed areas of Endangered Regional Ecosystem are rehabilitated with native plant species endemic to the area and must achieve the same vegetation type and density of cover to that of the surrounding undisturbed areas of the Endangered Regional Ecosystem.
+E3 For disturbance conducted following 17 March 2023 , to any prescribed environmental matter, the disturbed area must be rehabilitated in such a way that promotes revegetation of native plant species consistent with those relevant to the prescribed environmental matter.
+E4 For all other areas not specified in condition E2 and E3 , the environmental authority holder must spread seeds or plant species that will promote revegetation of a similar species and density of cover to that of the surrounding undisturbed areas or vegetation that is appropriate for providing erosion control and stabilisation of the disturbed areas.
+E5 Rehabilitation of riverine areas disturbed by mining activities, must be completed as soon as practical after completion of mining activity and prior to the onset of the wet season.
+E6 Rehabilitation processes on all of areas disturbed by mining activities in areas of Endangered Regional Ecosystems, as depicted in Figure 1: EPC881 ERE &amp; 500m Buffers and Drill Plan , must be completed as soon as practical but no longer than three (3) months after completion of the mining activity.

+E7 Notwithstanding condition E5 and condition E6 , rehabilitation processes on all areas disturbed by mining activities, apart from those areas currently being utilised for mining activities under this environmental authority, must be completed as soon as practical but no longer than six (6) months after completion of works in those areas.
+E8 For any infrastructure to remain after all mining activities have ceased, the environmental authority holder must obtain the written agreement of the landowner stating they will take over responsibility for that infrastructure.
+Infrastructure may only be retained where its use aligns with the post mining land use for the disturbed area.